-Site revenue depends on many parameters: the page content of your site or search queries entered by visitors, position and format of ad blocks, number of advertisers and their costs-per-click.
+Site revenue depends on many parameters: the page content of your site or searches entered by users, position and format of ad blocks, number of advertisers and their CPC.
 For this reason, Yandex cannot guarantee a specific revenue for a site.

 Possible causes of statistical fluctuation